-Here’s how evil twin gets you
+Here’s how an evil twin gets you

-Evil twin attack is just the beginning
+The evil twin attack is just the beginning

 Having control of your data stream allows them to inject fake website login pages to capture your login data, which is a type of phishing attack.
 That way, they can easily grab your usernames and passwords for anything you use (as long as they bothered to set up fake website login pages) while you’re using the hotspot.

 The hacking depends on you not being attentive and in a hurry – usually in public and popular places.
 It’s better for the hacker if you’re less likely to miss any abnormalities when you’re not expecting anything and not paying attention to details (like a misspelled name of the Wi-Fi).

 Be wary in public!
 Because your device doesn’t recognize the hotspot as a fake.
 Hackers try to appear as believable as possible for you as well.

 These are the steps the malicious actor takes when planting the man in the middle – enjoy the theatrics.

 Finding the ‘’proper’’ location

 A popular place with public Wi-Fi is the prime place for hackers.
 Airports, coffee shops, libraries, shopping malls.
 The bigger the place, the more access points it will have, the better for the hacker – a new access point will not draw as much attention among a dozen of others.

 Setting up a fake Wi-Fi access point